FusionAuth/fusionauth-site/site/_posts/2022-04-14-announcing-fusionauth-1.36.md

 This feature is available to our Enterprise and Essentials license holders as part of the “Advanced and gaming Idp” suite.
 Learn more about these editions by visiting [the pricing page](/pricing) or [contacting our sales team](/contact).

-## Webhook for user Link and Unlink
+## Webhook for user identity provider linking events

 A new webhook event is available for developers to trigger an action when a user links or unlinks to an identity provider.